dlvu/dlvu.github.io/backpropagation/index.md

             <img src="lecture02.backpropagation.key-stage-0052.svg" class="slide-image" />

             <figcaption>
             <p    >As we see, even if we could come up with this kind of chain rule, one of the local derivatives is now a vector over a matrix.
 The result could only be represented in a 3-tensor.
 There are two problems with this:<br></p><p     class="list-item">If the operation has n inputs and n outputs, we are computing n<sup>3</sup> derivatives, even though we were only ultimately interested in n<sup>2</sup> of them (the derivatives of <strong>W</strong>).
 In the scalar algorithm we only ever had two nested loops (an n<sup>2</sup> complexity), and we only ever stored one gradient for one node in the computation graph.
 Now we suddenly have n<sup>3</sup> complexity and n<sup>3</sup> memory use.
 We were supposed to be making things faster.<br></p><p     class="list-item">We can easily <em>represent</em> a 3-tensor, but there’s no obvious, default way to multiply  a 3-tensor with a matrix, or with a vector (in fact there are many different ways).
-The multiplication of the chain rule becomes very complicated this way.<br></p><p    >In short, we need a more careful approach.</p><p    ></p>
+The multiplication of the chain rule becomes very complicated this way.<br></p><p    >In short, we need a more careful approach.<br></p><p    >Happily, this will also mean we will never need vector calculus or matrix calculus.
+While our derivations will contain many vectors and matrices (and higher-order tensors), the derivatives we take <strong>will only ever be with respect to a single scalar</strong>.<br></p><aside    >That scalar might be an element in a vector or matrix, so it may <span>look</span> like we’re doing a special kind of calculus, but it will always just be a single number, so the plain old rules of partial derivatives still apply.
+If you don’t let yourself get spooked by the indices, you’ll always be able to work it out from the basic principles of plain derivative taking.</aside><aside    ></aside>
             </figcaption>
        </section>